TabelO-1/DND/Factions/Coalition of Miners/COM_Summary.md

 **Player Reputation**:

-5 (Neutral).
+2 (Unfriendly).
 The Coalition of Miners has a neutral stance towards the players.
 Interactions are likely to be professional or indifferent, with no particular hostility or favor.

 **Kuiper Strength**: